AleGomez15213/EmbeddedSystemsJourney/Zephyr RTOS Blinky.md

 The code above will use `gpio_pin_set_raw()` to set the actual voltage of the pin.
 It takes in a device struct, pin number, and the value.
 A value of 1 is digital high, and 0 is digital low.
 This full code will cause the LED to blink every 1 second.

 Once we build and flash, we should see a blinking LED on the breadboard.

+In later examples, we will build up to designing full apps on Zephyr.
+See here for next continuation of project in [[Improvements to Zephyr Blinky Example]]